alexeyfv/blog/_pages/about.md

 ### About me

-My name is Alexey Fedorov, and I am a full-time software engineer.
-I graduated in 2017 with a master’s degree in Power System Automation from Chuvash State University.
+My name is Alexey Fedorov, a software engineer with a master's degree in Power System Automation from Chuvash State University, earned in 2017.

-I worked as an electrical power engineer for 3 years before decided to complitely change my career and become a software engineer.
-I started as a Desktop Developer and now as a Backend Developer.
-I mainly use C# and ASP.NET, but I also work with TypeScript and React.
+After working as an electrical power engineer for three years, I decided to completely change my career and become a software engineer.
+Starting as a desktop developer, I now specialize in backend development, mainly using C# and ASP.NET, but also working with TypeScript and React.

-I speak Russian and English and am currently learning Serbian.
+Since 2022, I’ve been living in Serbia.
+I’m fluent in Russian and English, and currently learning Serbian.

 ### About this blog

 I enjoy learning about .NET internals, analyzing and improving code performance, and working with algorithms and data structures.
 In this blog, I share tips and explain C# development, with a focus on making code faster.
+From time to time, I also post about life in emigration.

+New posts are typically published weekly, but it depends on the article complexity.

 I’m always learning.
 If you think I’ve missed something or made a mistake, please leave a comment or send me a message.